getify/You-Dont-Know-JS/types & grammar/ch2.md

 As we saw above, the `NaN` value and the `-0` value have special behavior when it comes to equality comparison. `NaN` is never equal to itself, so you have to use ES6's `Number.isNaN(..)` (or a polyfill).
 Simlarly, `-0` lies and pretends that it's equal (even `===`) to regular `0`, so you have to use the somewhat hackish `isNegZero(..)` utility we suggested above.

-As of ES6, there's a new utility which can be used to test two values for absolute equality, without any of these exceptions.
+As of ES6, there's a new utility that can be used to test two values for absolute equality, without any of these exceptions.
 It's called `Object.is(..)`:

 ```js
 var a = 2 / "foo";